 Most people speak English so there won’t be communication problems with locals, also English is the second language in Kuala Lumpur.

 TRIPADVISOR have talked about KL health and safety.
-Visit The website to know more.
+Visit this website to know more.

 THE BEST Things TO DO IN KUALA LUMPUR: